 If there is one thing Japan is famous for beyond the cherry blossom, it is Mount Fuji and I was determined to visit this snow-dipped wonder during my stay in Japan.
 However, things didn’t go to plan.
-Learning from my mistakes, here is how NOT to visit Mount Fuji in spring.
+Learning from my mistakes, here are my tips for visiting Mount Fuji in spring.

-Don’t assume seeing Mount Fuji is more at Mount Fuji than Tokyo
+Don’t assume seeing Mount Fuji is more likely at Mount Fuji than Tokyo

 I can’t determine whether it is truth or urban myth that Mount Fuji is visible from Tokyo.
 All the literature says that on a clear day, it should be possible to view the elusive mount, with the top of the Sky Tree, Tokyo’s tallest building, and the world’s tallest broadcasting tower, reputed to be the best spot.
 Equally, it is possible to get a Fuji-view on the Tokaido Line train between Tokyo and Osaka assuming the mountain is on display as you shoot by.

 The problem with Mount Fuji is that it frequently hides behind cloud and catching even a glimpse from the city or by train requires such perfect weather conditions, which I assumed occur so rarely, I decided to get closer to the mountain in the hope of increasing my chances of seeing it.

 Consequently, I took a two-night trip to the Fuji area and was expecting mountain viewing on demand.
 But it wasn’t to be.
 As a native Brit, I should be more than familiar with the whimsy of the weather and the reality is that even if you’re practically at the base of the mountain, you stand no greater chance of seeing Mount Fuji than elsewhere.
 If there is cloud, there is cloud.